John McGeoch: Legacy

 McGeoch has been cited as a major influence by numerous guitarists.
 Johnny Marr from the Smiths said: "When I was in my teens, there weren't many new guitar players who were interesting and of their time.[...]
-John McGeoch.
-[His work] was really innovative guitar music which was pretty hard to find back then.
+[McGeoch’s work] was really innovative guitar music which was pretty hard to find back then.
 To a young guitar player like myself, those early Banshees singles were just class".
 Simon Goddard wrote that McGeoch was a "significant inspiration" on Marr.
 Marr said: "Really my generation was all about a guy called John McGeoch, from Siouxsie and the Banshees".
 Marr also stated: "The music he made with the Banshees … the word imperial was made for that music".

 Radiohead have cited McGeoch's work with Magazine and Siouxsie and the Banshees as an influence.
 The lead guitarist, Jonny Greenwood, said McGeoch was the guitarist that had most influenced him.
 The Radiohead guitarist Ed O'Brien also cited him as a "big influence", and one of the "great guitarists [who] weren't lead guitarists".
 He said that McGeoch was "responsible for some of the greatest riffs ever ...
 'Spellbound', 'Christine', 'Happy House'...
 His riffs are so elegant and once you learn how to play them there is almost a zen like quality to the sound and movement of your hands.
 It reminds me of the beauty in Johnny Marr's playing."
 For Radiohead's 2003 single "There There", their producer, Nigel Godrich, encouraged Greenwood to play like McGeoch in Siouxsie and the Banshees.

 Dave Navarro of Jane's Addiction said that he "always loved all the different guitarists that have been in Siouxsie and the Banshees".
 John Frusciante of Red Hot Chili Peppers named McGeoch in his primary influences: "[McGeoch] is such a guitarist I aspire to be.
 He has a new brilliant idea for each song.
 I usually play on the stuff he does on Magazine's albums and Siouxsie & the Banshees's like Juju."
 Frusciante praised him as a musician "who played in more textural ways" and who made "interesting music".
 Frusciante "bought an SG, because I'm a big fan of John McGeoch from Siouxsie and the Banshees and Magazine.
 When I'd play along with his records using a Strat, the parts sounded too thin and weak for the simple power of his playing.
 In learning the SG, I had to teach myself to bend in a brand-new way and use new muscles to do vibrato."